-In this blog I will teach you how you can grow your own Eucalyptus.
-Success guaranteed! lets go!
+In this blog, I will teach you how you can grow your own Eucalyptus from seed.
+Success guaranteed! let’s go!

 Eucalyptus is everywhere!
 At every wedding florist and on every Pinterest board.
 And no wonder, the beautiful gray-green leaves fit perfectly into today’s bouquets.
-The branches give a nice airy effect and are perfect as a cut foliage.
+The branches give a nice airy effect and are perfect foliage.
 In addition, most varieties also smell wonderfully fresh.
 At the end of the season, you can dry stems upside down for dry flower bouquets.
-Say no more, eucalyptus is a must-have for your (picking) garden.
+Say no more, eucalyptus is a must-have for your (flower) garden!

-Transplant seedlings to larger cell-size trays when they have 3 to 4 true leaves to a 20 cm pot.
+Transplant seedlings to larger cell-size trays when they have 3 to 4 true leaves.
 The plants do not like root disturbance.
-It is important that the seedlings are in good bright light as they originate from always sunny Australia.
-Plant seedlings in mid-summer to their permanent position or in large pots.
+It is important that the seedlings are in bright light as they are outdoor plants.
+Plant seedlings out by mid-summer to their permanent position or in large pots.
 If your winters are cold you might want to keep them in your greenhouse for their first winter.

-The varieties that I sow and offer myself can withstand our mild winters.
-Extremely severe frost can be a problem for the young plants.
-You can better protect this with a non-woven cloth or bubble wrap.
+The eucalyptus varieties that I sow and we offer can withstand our mild winters.
+Extremely severe frost can be a problem for young plants.
+You can better protect your young plants with a non-woven cloth or bubble wrap.
 I like to use eucalyptus silverdollar for flower arrangements and as dry flowers.
 The other variety, eucalyptus boxwood is great to grow in pots.

 Normally Eucalyptus is a tree.
-The green branches at the florist are often young shoots of a tree.
-If you want to use the plant for cut foliage, or prefer not to let it become too large a tree, you can prune it back thoroughly.
-This will only make the plant more beautiful side branches without having a giant tree in the garden.
+Green branches at the florist are often the young shoots of a tree.
+If you want to use the plant for cut foliage, or do not prefer a large tree, you can prune it back thoroughly.
+Pruning will make the plant more beautiful and full of side branches without having a giant tree in the garden.
 I also like to grow eucalyptus in large pots because they are wintergreen and look fantastic in a winter garden pot arrangement around the house.
 If you are looking for some plants in pots display inspiration I highly suggest Claus Dalby from Denmark.
 But be careful, am sure he will make you want to buy all the terracotta pots at your local garden center!